stefancrocus/crt_sh_parser/README.md

 python3 crt_sh_parser.py DOMAIN

 ```
-The result can be writen to file (or piped).
+The result can be written to file (or piped).
 ```javascript
 python3 crt_sh_parser.py DOMAIN > somefile